 “Absolutely,” he said.
 “As Jews, we don’t secularize our holidays.
 It amazes me when Christians water down their message with things that have nothing to do with their faith.
 I actually deliver a ‘keep Christ in Christmas’ message every couple of years to my congregation as a lesson about not diluting our faith with non-Jewish images and celebrations.”

-As the conversation went on, my attitude shifted from amazement to admiration as my friend, the rabbi, unintentionally taught me the following lessons about Christmas – and about being Christian:
+As the conversation went on, my attitude shifted from amazement to admiration as my friend, the rabbi, unintentionally taught me the following lessons about keeping Christ in Christmas – and about being Christian:

 1. They’re coming to church for the Jesus story